leezhixuan/cs3245-hw3/README.txt

 == General Notes about this assignment ==
 - Indexing -

+We modified the SPIMI method of indexing terms in the corpus.
+Like in HW2, a temporary working directory is specially set up to store intermediate files during the SPIMI process.
+The maximum number of files that we process before making the calling SPIMIInvert() is 1024.
+For every document in the corpus, we make a call to generateTokenStreamWithVectorLength().
+In this method, we keep a counter for every term encountered as well as stem and apply case-folding to every term.
+We also calculate their weights using 1 + log10(termFrequency), without idf.
+By determining the weights of each term in the document, we can calculate the vector length of the document.
+In the end, we will be able to output a tuple of 2 elements: the first being a tuple of term, docID, weight,lengthOfDocVector and the second being the length of the document.

+After all the documents in the corpus have been processed.
+We make a call to binaryMerge() and it is in charge of merging all the existing "dictionary" and "postings" files that have been created into a single "dictionary" and "postings" file.

+Next, we convert all postings into Nodes objects to store information neatly.
+We store these Node objects into the "out_postings" file.

+Finally, we load the TermDictionary up so that we can add a pointer that points to the dictionary which stores the length of all documents in the corpus.
+We then save the information in TermDictionary onto the disk.
+At this point, we delete the temporary file that was used to store postings, as well as the temporary directory used by the SPIMI process.

-The final format of each posting list is:
+The final format of each postings list is:
-[Node1, Node2, Node2, …], where each Node contains a docID, the term frequency, and the term weight.
+[Node1, Node2, Node2, …], where each Node contains a docID, the term frequency in document <docID>, the term weight, and the vector length of document <docID>.

 The dictionary in the TermDictionary object will be in the form of:
-{term1: [docFrequency, pointer], term2: [docFrequency, pointer], ..., "c0rpu5D1r3ct0ry": [all docIDs]}
+{term: [docFrequency, pointer], term2: [docFrequency, pointer], ..., "d0cum3ntL3ngth": pointer}

 - Searching -

-We preprocess terms in queries the same way we process words in the corpus.
-We do so in the CosineScores() function, where we also calculate the score of the terms in the query compared to the corpus documents, based on lnc.ltc (in terms of SMART notation of ddd.qqq).
-This means we determined the log tf and idf with cosine normalisation for queries, and log tf, cosine normalisation, with no idf for documents.
-For each term, we obtained this score and then summed the entire score for each document.
-We use a maximum heap to rank the documents after determining the score due to the favourable efficiency of the data structure.
-Thereafter, we output the top ten documents (ranked based on score) into the output document.
+We preprocess terms in queries the same way we preprocess words in the corpus (only stemming and case-folding) so that we will be able to search effectively.
+In CosineScores(), we also calculate score of each document based on lnc.ltc (in terms of SMART notation of ddd.qqq).
+As such, weights of query terms are determined using (1 + log10(tf)) * idf, with cosine normalisation.
+For each query term, we add (normalisedQueryTermWeight * normalisedDocuementTermWeight) to the score of every document in its postings list.
+At the end, every document would have obtained a score.
+The higher the score, the more relevant that particular document is to the query.

+In order to rank and output the top 10 most relevant documents to the query, we utilise the heapq library as well as the Document class.
+The Document class helps to facilitate ranking.
+As such, we convert every document-score pair into Document objects and pass the array of Document objects into heapq.extract10().
+Then, we filter away any document with a score = 0 that somehow managed to make it into the top 10.
+Thereafter, we write the top 10 results (if any) into the output file, each on a new line.

 == Files included with this submission ==